 Surgery is inevitable if a prominent mass, such as a herniated disc, compresses the sciatic nerve.
 The surgical options include:

-The Health Connection clinic is a top chiropractic clinic that provides effective and safe treatment for sciatica.
+Tacoma Chiropractic Health Connection clinic is a top chiropractic clinic that provides effective and safe treatment for sciatica.
 We use our experience and knowledge to provide the highest quality of care to our patients.

-According to mayo clinic, it is essential to manage sciatic nerve compression symptoms as soon as possible to prevent permanent nerve damage.
+According to the mayo clinic, it is essential to manage sciatic nerve compression symptoms as soon as possible to prevent permanent nerve damage.